Japan suspends 1.6 mln doses of Moderna shot days after contamination reports - Up News Info

 The suspension is a fresh setback for Moderna, whose partners had production delays last month that disrupted supplies to countries, including South Korea.

-Moderna and Takeda did not immediately reply to Reuters’ requests for comment.
+Moderna did not immediately reply to Reuters’ requests for comment on whether other countries are impacted by the issue.

+South Korea, which imports the Moderna vaccine from production sites in the United States and Spain, said the vaccine lot that had the contamination issue was not shipped to the country.

 Japan’s defense ministry, which operates a mass vaccination site in Osaka, said shots from the lot in question, which contains 565,400 doses, had been used in the western prefecture between Aug.
 6 and Aug.
 20, but it did not say how many people were affected.